vsternbach/angularjs-typescript-webpack/README.md

 ### Clone angularjs-typescript-webpack

-Clone the angularjs-typescript-webpack repository using [git][git]:
+Clone the angularjs-typescript-webpack repository using git:

 ### Install Dependencies

 We have two kinds of dependencies in this project: development tools and application specific packages.
-They are both with [node package manager][npm].
+They are both managed with npm in package.json as devDependencies and dependecies respectively.

 ```
 npm install